 - More frequent late-summer drought

-- Shifting ecosystems: Our woodlands will migrate north and east as our now-western prairie replaces former forests
+- Shifting ecosystems: woodlands will migrate north and east as our now-western prairie replaces former forests

 Climate change and the Mississippi River

-Those basic changing trends translate to some major impacts on the Mississippi River, its surrounding natural lands and communities.
+Those basic changing trends translate to some major impacts on the Mississippi River, its surrounding natural lands and communities in Minnesota.
 Here's what we're focused on:

 Intense rain events and flooding wash even more of what's on our land into our waters.
 In fact, scientists expect nitrate runoff pollution in the upper Mississippi River basin to increase by about 24% during the 21st century.